compacctsys/Droiditor/README.md

 The paper also discusses some of the implications of recording data for transparency and audit, and some of the concerns and tensions that this raises.

 Other relevant publications include:
-* A Call for Auditable Virtual, Augmented & Mixed Reality (ACM VRST): describes XR risks and harms, how they might arise, and surveys practitioners regarding audit and tooling landscape. https://dl.acm.org/doi/pdf/10.1145/3385956.3418960
+* A Call for Auditable Virtual, Augmented & Mixed Reality (ACM VRST):: describes XR risks and harms, how they might arise, and surveys practitioners regarding audit and tooling landscape. https://dl.acm.org/doi/pdf/10.1145/3385956.3418960
-* Navigating the Audit Landscape: A Framework for Developing Transparent and Auditable XR  (ACM FAccT): describes a method/guide for developers on what to record from XR/ubicomp systems, and the implications. https://dl.acm.org/doi/pdf/10.1145/3593013.3594090
+* Navigating the Audit Landscape: A Framework for Developing Transparent and Auditable XR  (ACM FAccT):: describes a method/guide for developers on what to record from XR/ubicomp systems, and the implications. https://dl.acm.org/doi/pdf/10.1145/3593013.3594090
-* Accountability Capture: Considerations and risks in algorithmic system record-keeping (under review); This manuscript describes the risks, considerations and implications of record-keeping for system in general.
+* Accountability Capture: Considerations and risks in algorithmic system record-keeping (under review):: describes the risks, considerations and implications of record-keeping for system in general.
+* Reviewable Automated Decision-Making: A Framework for Accountable Algorithmic Systems:: covers the importance of being able to review, audit and interrogate systems more generally, highlighting some key considreations and challenges. https://dl.acm.org/doi/10.1145/3442188.3445921

 You can find a fuller list of our publications and learn more about the Compliant and Accountable Systems group, University of Cambridge, at: https://www.compacctsys.net/